Manish6363/ShopOnline-E-commerce/README.md

 ## User Module
 #### Registration & Authentication:
     * Users must register using a valid email ID.
-    * The system validates the email to prevent duplicate accounts.
+    * The application validates the email to prevent duplicate accounts.
     * If the email is not already registered, an OTP is sent for verification.
-    * Upon successful OTP verification and submission of basic details, the user is registered.
-    * A confirmation email is sent automatically.
+    * Upon successful OTP verification and submission of basic details, the user is registered and a confirmation email is sent automatically.
     * Users cannot log in without completing the registration and verification process.

-Login
+#### Login
-Registered users log in using their email and password.
+    * Registered users log in using their email and password.

-Unregistered users are prompted to register before proceeding.
+    * Unregistered users are prompted to register before proceeding.

-Features Available After Login
+    * Features Available After Login
+##### Profile Management:
-Profile Management: Update profile picture, personal information, address, and password.
+    * Update profile picture, personal information, address, and password.
+##### Wallet Management:

-Wallet Management: Manage wallet balance and transactions.
+    * Manage wallet balance and transactions.

-Product Browsing:
+##### Product Browsing:

-View products by category.
+    * View products by category.

-Use filters for price, rating, and more.
+    * Use filters for price, rating, and more.

-Cart Functionality:
+##### Cart Functionality:

-Add or remove products.
+    * Add or remove products.

-Proceed to checkout by selecting an address and completing payment.
+    * Proceed to checkout by selecting an address and completing payment.

-Order Management:
+##### Order Management:

-View order status and details.
+    * View order status and details.

-Receive automatic order-related email notifications.
+    * Receive automatic order-related email notifications.

-Product Review:
+##### Product Review:

-Rate and review purchased products to help improve the platform.
+    * Rate and review purchased products to help improve the platform.

-Order Flow
+##### Order Flow
-When a user places an order, the admin is notified.
+    * When a user places an order, the admin is notified.

-The admin then communicates packing and shipping details to the appropriate seller.
+    * The admin then communicates packing and shipping details to the appropriate seller.

-The seller ships the product.
+    * The seller ships the product.

-Users can track shipment updates within the app and through emails.
+    * Users can track shipment updates within the app and through emails.

 ## Seller Module